petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 Starting with version 4.0.0 PHP 5.6 will be required.

 == Changelog ==
+= Version 3.7.4-dev.1 =
+* Preparation for new development cycle.

 = Version 3.7.3 =
 * Missing buttons in the admin section.
 * MySQLi error.